WeAreIconick/CozyMode/readme.txt

 1. Upload the `cozy-mode` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Visit any post or page to see the "Enter Cozy Mode" button
+3. Visit any blog post to see the "Enter Cozy Mode" button
 4. Click the button to experience distraction-free reading

 == Frequently Asked Questions ==